Office of Residence Life

 (4) Enrolled as a full-time undergraduate student.

 Applications will be available online starting Monday, November 28th.
 Please go to your My On Campus Housing & Dining.
-Click Application and select Resident Assistant Application (Spring 2017).
-Applications are due by Wednesday, January 4, 2017!
+Click Application and select Resident Assistant Application (Spring 2018).
+Applications are due in January.
 You are required to have two references!
 Please send them the link which is found here!